-More than likely, the last time you purchased glasses the optician recommended an Anti-reflective coating.
+More than likely, the last time you purchased glasses your optician recommended an Anti-reflective (AR) coating.
 You were probably thinking you were being pushed to buy a useless upgrade, or perhaps just a way for the optician to earn commissions.
-Well, good news is Anti reflective coatings are actually money well spent.
+Well, good news is Anti-reflective coatings are actually money well spent.
 So, what is Anti-Reflective (AR) Coating?

-AR coatings block reflected light, which results in a reduction in glare, annoying reflections and halos around lights at night.
-They reduce the glare that you see from shiny objects, as well as the glare that others can see on your lenses.
+AR coatings block reflected light, which results in a reduction in glare, annoying reflections and light ‘halos’.
+They reduce the glare that you see from shiny objects, as well as the glare that others see on your lenses.
 If you look at someone wearing glasses without Anti reflective coatings, you will see a reflection and their eyes will be barely visible.
 AR coatings also provides clearer vision because it lets more light (not UV rays) through the lens.
 This is the reason why AR Coatings are also recommended if you use a computer, or if you ride a motorcycle at night.

 Anti-reflective coatings also include a permanent oleophobic and hydrophobic coating which resists water and fingerprints.
 These coatings also make lenses easier to clean and maintain with a simple lens cleaning cloth.